DoduCode/KM-Bot/README.md

 To install pyinstaller, first open command prompt/terminal or whatever you can run commands in, next type `python3 -m pip install Pillow`
 After that change to the folder the python file is located such as `cd file/location` next run `pyinstaller --onefile --noconsole filename.py`
 After that you can do a commit to the project.

+# IMPORTANT
+First: The first 4 versions of KM Bot are not the best versions, a new version would be released titles as `KM-Bot 5`.
+Second: You would not be able to update to the next version with the first 4 versions and would manually need to update from here.